junxit/us-congress-bills-119/bill.md

   >       - **(iii)** mentoring and coaching employees and improving employee engagement, performance, and productivity;
   >       - **(iv)** fostering a work environment characterized by fairness, respect, equal opportunity, and attention paid to the merit of the work of employees;
   >       - **(v)** effectively managing employees with unacceptable performance, including training to understand the disciplinary options and procedures available to the supervisor;
-  >       - **(vi)** effectively using the probationary period to examine whether an employee has demonstrated successful performance or conduct to continue past the probationary period, and to assess the needs and interests of the agency with respect to the probationary employee’s final appointment;
+  >       - **(vi)** effectively using the probationary period to examine whether an employee has demonstrated successful performance or conduct to continue past the probationary period;
   >       - **(vii)** addressing reports of a hostile work environment, retaliation, or harassment of, or by, another supervisor or employee;
   >       - **(viii)** meeting supervisor competencies established by the Office of Personnel Management or the employing agency of the supervisor; and
   >       - **(ix)** collaborating with human resources employees to recruit, select, appraise, and reward employees to build a workforce based on organizational goals, budget considerations, and staffing needs;